marcomoretto/compass/compass_graphql/docs/index.rst

 .. note::

    `DashCOMPASS <https://github.com/marcomoretto/dashcompass>`_ is a `Dash <https://dash.plotly.com/introduction>`_ applications built on top of COMPASS using `pyCOMPASS <https://pycompass.readthedocs.io>`_ meant to showcase how to build higher level tools.
-A running instance is hosted on `Heroku <https://dashcompass.herokuapp.com/>`_.
+A running instance can be found on `http://compass.fmach.it/dashcompass <http://compass.fmach.it/dashcompass>`_.

 .. toctree::
    :maxdepth: 2